kundajelab/chipseq_pipeline/README.md

 5) peak         : peak calling (tagaligns -> peaks)
 6) idr          : IDR (peaks -> IDR score and peaks)
 ```
-If you define '-final_stage [STAGE]', the pipeline stops right after the stage.
+If you define `-final_stage [STAGE]`, the pipeline stops right after the stage.

 This is useful if you are not interested in peak calling and want to map/align lots of genome data (fastq, bam or filt_bam) IN PARALLEL.
-Set -final_stage [FINAL STAGE].
+Set `-final_stage [FINAL STAGE]`.
 Choose your final stage.
 You can find description for each stage in the previous chapter (Chapter Input data type and final stage).

 Mapping for each replicate will go IN PARALLEL!
 Consider your computating resources before running the pipeline.
 If you start the pipeline with fastqs, lots of processors will be taken due to bwa_aln.
 Lower -nth_bwa_aln if you have limited computing resources.
 It's 2 by default.